Have you ever wondered how a small business bookkeeper handles the bookkeeping for their own business?

 I'm in control of our business bookkeeping.
 While I may not handle every aspect of it like creating invoices and posting payments I have the correct checks and balances in place to ensure the accounting is correct.

-For those of you looking for that suggestion that saves your life, I'd consider outsourced bookkeeping services and saving yourself the headache.
+For those of you looking for that suggestion that saves your life, I'd consider outsourcing bookkeeping services and saving yourself the headache.

 Anyways, here are the key things I do with our own small business bookkeeping.